UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 <opt text= "False" >

-This is in fact the oposite!
+This is, in fact, the opposite!

 </opt>